Human rights in the Islamic Republic of Iran: International criticism

 In 2003 the resolutions began again with Canada sponsoring a resolution criticizing Iran's "confirmed instances of torture, stoning as a method of execution and punishment such as flogging and amputations," following the death of an Iranian-born Canadian citizen, Zahra Kazemi, in an Iranian prison.
 The resolution has passed in the UN General Assembly every year since.

 The European Union has also criticized the Islamic Republic's human rights record, expressing concern in 2005, 2007 and on 6 October 2008 presenting a message to Iran's ambassador in Paris expressing concern over the worsening human rights situation in Iran.
 On 13 October 2005, the European Parliament voted to adopt a resolution condemning the Islamic government's disregard of the human rights of its citizens.
 Later that year, Iran's government announced it would suspend dialogue with the European Union concerning human rights in Iran.
 On 9 February 2010, the European Union and United States issued a joint statement condemning "continuing human rights violations" in Iran.

 On 2 September 2020, Amnesty International accused Iranian authorities of committing widespread human rights violations, during the 2019 protests.
 The nationwide protests were sparked by soaring fuel prices.
 In response to protests, the government reportedly caused hundreds of deaths with deliberate use of lethal force, in addition to 7,000 arrests.
-According to a report, the detainees included children which were subjected to beatings, extreme temperatures, stress positions and electrocution.
+According to a report, the detainees included children who were subjected to beatings, extreme temperatures, stress positions and electrocution.

 On 17 May 2022, the spokeswoman for the United Nations Human Rights Office requested Iran to suspend the execution of Swedish-Iranian academic Ahmadreza Djalali and to commute his death sentence.